Skip to main content

 • Client secret uses a secret to authenticate with Microsoft Entra protected resources.

-This guide is based on Use GitHub Actions to connect to Azure
+This guide is based on Use GitHub Actions to connect to Azure and uses the maester GitHub action.

 Pre-requisites